abreslav/async-proto/KEEP-COROUTINES.md

 ### Implementation through state machines

-It's crucial to implement continations efficiently, i.e. create as few classes and objects as possible.
+It's crucial to implement continuations efficiently, i.e. create as few classes and objects as possible.
 Many languages implement them through _state machines_, and in the case of Kotlin this approach results in the compiler creating only one class and one instance per coroutine.

 Main idea: a coroutine is compiled to a state machine, where states correspond to suspension points.
 Example: let's take a coroutine with two suspension points: